Forbidden City

 Osmanthus Fragrance

-The entire complex exudes luxury and majesty.
-With over 70 palaces, each has its own unique features, making it not only a treasure of Chinese culture but also a world heritage site.
-The Treasure Gallery and the Clock Gallery are filled with rare and exquisite items that truly broaden one’s horizons.
+The whole place feels luxurious and majestic.
+With over 70 palaces, each one has its own charm.
+It’s a real treasure of Chinese culture and a world heritage site.
+The Treasure Gallery and the Clock Gallery are filled with rare and stunning items that really expand your view.

 Durian Pepe